KeyboardKit/KeyboardKit/README.md

 ## Getting Started

-The online documentation has a [getting-started guide][Getting-Started] that will help you get started with the library.
+The online documentation has a [getting-started guide][Getting-Started] that helps you get started.

-After installing KeyboardKit, just `import KeyboardKit` and make your `KeyboardViewController` inherit ``KeyboardInputViewController`` instead of `UIInputViewController` to give your controller access to additional functionality, such as new lifecycle functions, observable properties, keyboard services and much more.
+After installing KeyboardKit, just `import KeyboardKit` and make your `KeyboardViewController` inherit ``KeyboardInputViewController`` instead of `UIInputViewController`:

-The default ``KeyboardInputViewController`` behavior is to setup an English ``SystemKeyboard`` keyboard.
-This is all the code that is required to achieve that:

 ```swift
 import KeyboardKit